itsabdiev/itsabdiev/README.md

-## I'm a Leader, Developer, and Conqueror!!
+## I'm a Leader, Developer, and Conqueror!

 - 🌍 Developer with 2 years experience
 - 💻 Favorite language is Java